Edible Gardening Series: Question of the Week – Tomato seedlings

 There is an international non-profit organization that does much of the work of creating world-wide standards in the seed industry.
 They are called the International Seed Federation (ISF).
 The answer to how resistance ratings are determined is also a very complicated, technical one.
 To read a bit about how this process happens, visit ISF’s website:

 A: In general, tomatillos are grown the same as tomatoes with a couple of small differences.
 Tomatoes are self-fertile, meaning that even if you only have one tomato plant, that plant will produce fruit.
 Tomatillos are not self-fertile, so they need to be in close proximity to at least one other tomatillo plant in order to produce fruit.
 Tomatillos can grow to be very large, sprawling plants and generally have much better natural disease resistance and require less water and fertilizer than tomatoes.
 For most gardeners, tomatillos are much easier to grow than tomatoes.
-If you have ever eaten tomatillos, give them a try!
+If you have never eaten tomatillos, give them a try!
 They are absolutely delicious and are a common ingredient in many recipes from the desert Southwest through Mexico and much of Central America.

 For answers to more common tomato questions, click on the links below: